kkumyk/data-engineering-zoomcamp/1_intro_to_data_engineering/README.md

 <br>
 4. Configure server:

-    1. Servers > Register Server
+    - Servers > Register Server
-    2. Under <i>General</i> give the Server a name, e.g.: Docker localhost
+    - Under <i>General</i> give the Server a name, e.g.: Docker localhost
-    3. Under <i>Connection</i> add the same host name, user and password you used when running your Postgres container.
+    - Under <i>Connection</i> add the same host name, user and password you used when running your Postgres container.
+    - Host name/address will be the name specified in the command for running the Posgres container.
+Same for the user name.
-    4. After saving the configurations, you should be connected to the database.
+    - After saving the configurations, you should be connected to the database.
-    5. Create yellow_taxi_data table and run ingest_data.py script on parquet and csv files to add taxi and zones data to the Postgres database.
+    - Create yellow_taxi_data table and run ingest_data.py script on parquet and csv files to add taxi and zones data to the Postgres database.
 See instructions in the section 3.

 ## 5. Dockerizing ingest_data.py